f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/containerRegistry.rst

 ===========================

 The DemoBrews dev team builds their container based services in a private container registry.
-In order for vK8s to pull images from this registry we need to specify it's location and authentication information in VoltConsole.
+In order for vK8s to pull images from this registry we need to specify its location and authentication information in VoltConsole.

 Exercise 1: Create the Container Registry